In a Nutshell:

 Are you in the market for a good massage chair that offers some basic therapeutic benefits at a price you can afford?
 If so, you may be intrigued by what you read in this—our Osaki Alpina massage chair review.

 Before we take a closer look, though, we should clear up a couple of misconceptions.
 First, the Alpina isn’t technically an Osaki chair; it’s sold by their subsidiary brand—Titan.
-Titan specializes in chairs offered at the low-end and mid-range, and they typically offer a mix of current and older technology in a bid to keep costs low.
+Titan specializes in chairs offered at the low-end and mid-range, and they typically offer a mix of current and older technology to keep costs low.

-We’ll be the first to admit that this chair isn’t going to be a good fit for everyone.
+We’ll be the first to admit that this chair isn’t a good fit for everyone.
 As you’ll see when we step through its capabilities, the design team of the Alpina got a lot right, but this chair is saddled with two significant limitations that prospective buyers need to be aware of.

-Osaki Pro Alpina Massage Chair Overview
+Osaki Pro Alpina Massage Chair Key Features

-Here, the Titan’s design team took no chances, which is to say that the general look of the Alpina is highly similar to most of the other massage chairs on the market today.
+Here, Titan’s design team took no chances, which is to say that the general look of the Alpina is highly similar to most of the other massage chairs on the market today.

 Osaki Pro Alpina with black PU upholstery and the chair's dimensions when sitting upright

 That’s not the worst thing.
-While the typical massage chair won’t win any beauty contest, they’re certainly not ugly.
+While the typical massage chair won’t win any beauty contest, they’re not ugly.
 They’re just slightly futuristic-looking.
 Assuming you’re okay with that, you won’t have a problem with this design.

-We should also point out that this is a fairly big piece of furniture.
-It has a footprint that measures 63” L x 31.1” W x 45.3” H when sitting upright and 78.7” L x 31.1” W x 35.4” H when reclined and weighs in at a respectable 236.5 pounds.
+We should also note that this is a fairly big piece of furniture.
+Its footprint measures 63” L x 31.1” W x 45.3” H when sitting upright and 78.7” L x 31.1” W x 35.4” H when reclined, and it weighs a respectable 236.5 pounds.

-If that’s not an issue for you, and you decide you want one, you can order yours in either black, brown, or beige.
+If that’s not an issue for you, and you decide you want one, you can order yours in black, brown, or beige.

-The final thing we should mention before we leave this section is the fact that this chair will only support a maximum of 260 pounds.
+The final thing we should mention before we leave this section is that this chair will only support a maximum of 260 pounds.
 That’s significantly below the informal industry average of 300.
 If you weigh 260 or less, it won’t be an issue at all, but if you happen to weigh more, then it won’t matter how much you like this chair; it’s simply not going to work for you.

-The Alpina Features Older And State-Of-The-Art Massage Chair Technology
+Massage Chair Technology

 Let’s start with the basics: